Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 growth leave in for 20 minutes before rinse out

-A troubling problem with summer obviously is the intense heat, humidity and dehydration.
+A troubling problem with summer is the intense heat, humidity and dehydration.
 Your skin suffers and so does your hair yet have

 the smiles after realising my hair and scalp felt and looked better, and no greasing either.